 PNP is a rare autoimmune bullous disease that causes blistering.
 Keratinocytes are separate from one another, leaving gaps.
 Many times the gap becomes filled with fluid peel, leaving skin raw and open to infection.
 These blisters usually appear in the mouth, throat, lips, and random places on the skin.

-While planning a rare disease clinical trial, you need to choose a region that offers better infrastructure and regulatory support, that make your trials complete steadily.
+While planning a rare disease clinical trial, you need to choose a region that offers better infrastructure and regulatory support, that makes your trials complete steadily.
 The United States is one of the preferred regions for performing rare disease studies.
 Let’s discuss the advantages and a few details about the rare disease clinical trial sites.

 Why do you need to choose the United States for your rare disease clinical trials?